 - A 3 day supply of routine prescription medications and routine vitamins pre-approved by Bellwood medical staff and in original packaging.
 Any additional supplies will be disposed of.

-- Framed photos of loved ones.
+- Photos of loved ones.

 Please note: Luggage is restricted to a maximum of one large suitcase and one carry-on.
 You will be responsible for arranging any excess luggage to be returned home.